Currency:

 In fact, it is important to quickly show whether reading a given text takes only a few minutes or whether this reading takes a longer time (for example, 20 minutes or more).

-Then you can quickly assess whether it is worth taking coffee to read or whether it would be wiser to throw the text into Pocket to read it later.
+Then you can quickly assess whether it is worth taking a coffee to read or whether it would be wiser to throw the text into Pocket to read it later.

-9. Choose to scroll over to click
+9. Choose to scroll over click

-Yes, absolutely.
+Yes, definitely.

-10. Use the so-called fold
+10. Use the so-called crease

 Content is often referred to as "above the fold", ie. above the so-called inflection point.

-What is the point of this?
+What is the meaning of this?

-Their role is simple - to increase the level of usability of sites, and simply please our eyes.
+Their role is simple - to increase the level of usability of sites, and simply to please our eyes.

 I hope that the above text has shed some light on this topic for you.